Welcome to Hope and a Home

 Grace Dickerson Higher Education for All Program

 Hope and a Home’s Higher Education for All (HEFA) program implements an individualized education plan for each adult and child within each family.
 The HEFA team ensures that children are thriving in their schools and have what they need to succeed academically.
-The program staff also work with adults to prepare them for stable jobs that pay living wages.
+The program staff also work with adults to prepare them for stable jobs.
+Family heads of household develop educational and skill-building plans to improve their job horizons and build careers.

 Mike Young Education Fund